 (i) Differences between vas deferens and vasa efferentia are:

-Vas deferens Vasa efferentia It connects the rete testis to It is a tube-like structure which conducts the spermatozoa from the epididymis to penis. epididymis.
+Vas deferens Vasa effere ntia It is a tube-like structure which conducts the It connects the testis to e rete spermatozoa from the epididymis to penis. epididymis.
 (1)

 (ii) Differences between spermatogenesis and sperimiogenesis are: